ConduitIO/conduit-connector-protocol/README.md

 ```

 To run your connector as part of a Conduit pipeline you can create it using the
-connectors API and use the `standalone:connector-name` in the field `plugin`.
+connectors API and use the `standalone:connector-name` in the field `plugin`, where
+`connector-name` is the name of your connector as mentioned in the connector specification.

 Here is an example request to `POST /v1/connectors` (find more about
 the [Conduit API](https://github.com/conduitio/conduit#api)):